-- The interior modification of the aircraft is clear of objects/projections OR the interior of the aircraft is padded to protect the head-strike envelope of the medical personnel and patients as appropriate to the aircraft.
-(FW) - The head-strike envelope in the ambulance must be clear of hard objects that could cause injury in the event of poor road conditions or sudden stops.
-(S) - Helmets are required for rotorwing operations.
-Helmets for crewmembers must be appropriately fitted and maintained according to the program's manufacturer's criteria or program's policy.
-(RW)
+• The interior modification of the aircraft is clear of objects/projections OR the interior of the aircraft is padded to protect the head-strike envelope of the medical personnel and patients as appropriate to the aircraft.
+(FW)

+• The head-strike envelope in the surface vehicle must be clear of hard objects that could cause injury in the event of poor road conditions or sudden stops.

+• Helmets are required for rotorwing operations.
+Helmets for crewmembers must be designed for aviation operations, appropriately fitted and maintained according to the program's manufacturer's criteria or program's policy.
+(RW) (Please reference Office of Aviation Services standards)

-- 1. Helmets are inspected on a regularly scheduled basis-at least annually at a minimum. - e.
-Securing equipment and supplies All aircraft equipment (including specialized equipment) and supplies must be secured according to national aviation regulations.
+o Helmets are inspected on a regularly scheduled basis - at least annually at a minimum.

+e.
+Securing equipment and supplies - All aircraft equipment (including specialized equipment) and supplies must be secured according to national aviation regulations.
 (Use of bungee cords is not considered appropriate when securing equipment and supplies).
-Ambulance equipment must be secured by an appropriate clamp, strap, or other mechanism to the vehicle or stretcher/isolette to prevent movement during a crash or abrupt stop. - If an engineered mount is provided for specific equipment, that equipment must be secured in the mount at all times during the transport. - Softpacs and equipment bags are not to be stored with belts that loop through the handles (as these handles can easily tear and dislodge).
+Surface vehicle equipment must be secured by an appropriate clamp, strap, or other mechanism to the vehicle or stretcher/isolette to prevent movement during a crash or abrupt stop.

+- If an engineered mount is provided for specific equipment, that equipment must be secured in the mount at all times during the transport. - Softpacs and equipment bags are not to be stored with belts that loop through the handles (as these handles can easily tear and dislodge).

 f.
-For long range transports - Diversion & Contingency Plans
+For long-range transports - Diversion & Contingency Plans

-- If patient's condition deteriorates - For mechanical issues g.
-For International Transports

-- An International Checklist is available that includes information about specific locations, use of medical assistance companies, networking and, local handlers. - Repatriation insurance, ICAO (International Civil Aviation Organization) regulations - DEA Issues according to Authority Having Jurisdiction (AHJ) - There must be a policy that details how controlled substances are secured when the medical crews depart the aircraft. - Crew Safety Policies address crew safety that includes: - Cultural intelligence - Assess travel risk to other countries and immunization recommendations using a reliable source (for example, the U.S. Department of State and CDC respectively and WHO).
+- · If patient's condition deteriorates - · For mechanical issues - g.
+For international transports - An international checklist is available that includes information about specific locations, use of medical assistance companies, networking and, local handlers. - Repatriation insurance, ICAO (International Civil Aviation Organization) regulations - DEA Issues International law states it is illegal to bring controlled substances onto foreign soil they cannot be removed from the airplane. - There must be a policy that details how controlled substances are secured when the medical crews depart the aircraft. - Crew Safety Policies address crew safety, including: - o Cultural intelligence o Assess travel risk to other countries and immunization recommendations using a reliable source (for example, the U.S. Department of State and CDC respectively and WHO).

-Examples of evidence to exceed compliance: Policies addressing practices such as crews should never eat the same food; never leave the hotel alone - have a buddy system; have a specific time to be back at the hotel; behave and dress so as to blend in with locals; no high risk activities, for example, bungee jumping.
+Policies addressing practices such as crews should never eat the same food; never leave the hotel alone - have a buddy system; have a specific time to be back at the hotel; behave and dress so as to blend in with locals; no high-risk activities, for example, bungee jumping.

-- a.
-Transport vehicle equipment - Night vision goggles are required in North America for programs conducting rotorwing night operations and strongly encouraged for other countries.
+h.
+Transport vehicle equipment

+• Night vision goggles are required in North America for programs conducting rotorwing night operations and strongly encouraged for other countries.
 If night vision goggles (NVG's) are used by the service, a policy addresses use of night vision goggles by personnel on board, and training is documented for personnel involved.
 (RW)